OneTaste: Verdict

 On June 9, 2025, the jury in the case found Daedone and Cherwitz guilty on federal forced labor charges.
-Both face up to 20 years in prison.

-Announcing the verdict, the Acting United States Attorney for the Eastern District of New York Joseph Nocella, Jr. said, "The jury’s verdict has unmasked Daedone and Cherwitz for who they truly are: grifters who preyed on vulnerable victims by making empty promises of sexual empowerment and wellness only to manipulate them into performing labor and services for the defendants’ benefit."
+Announcing the verdict, the Acting United States Attorney for the Eastern District of New York Joseph Nocella, Jr. said, "The jury's verdict has unmasked Daedone and Cherwitz for who they truly are: grifters who preyed on vulnerable victims by making empty promises of sexual empowerment and wellness only to manipulate them into performing labor and services for the defendants' benefit."

-Lawyers for Daedone and Cherwitz told NPR that they intend to appeal the verdict to the United States Court of Appeals for the Second Circuit.
-Juda Engelmayer, a publicist for the organization, says the verdict "crosses a dangerous line — criminalizing freedom of religion, assembly, expression, and speech."
+Lawyers for Daedone and Cherwitz told NPR that they intended to appeal the verdict to the United States Court of Appeals for the Second Circuit.
+Publicist Juda Engelmayer says the verdict "crosses a dangerous line — criminalizing freedom of religion, assembly, expression, and speech."

-Following the verdict, Judge Gujarati ordered Daedone and Cherwitz remanded to the custody of the United States Marshals Service.
-As of June 2025 they are held at the Metropolitan Detention Center, Brooklyn while awaiting sentencing.
+Following the verdict, Judge Gujarati ordered Daedone and Cherwitz remanded to the custody of the United States Marshals Service citing "witness intimidation" activities of OneTaste publicist Juda Engelmayer and OneTaste member Marcus Ratnathicam.
+Prosecutors noted that "an agent of the defendants' made threatening comments in the press, including writing an article that bore a swastika over the Department of Justice seal."

+Sentencing

+Forced labor conspiracy carries a maximum penalty of 20 years in prison.
+In December 2025 sentencing memoranda, prosecutors requested a 20-year sentence for Daedone, and a 14-year sentence for Cherwitz.

+In an asset forfeiture motion, prosecutors argued that $12 million Nicole Daedone raised through the 2017 sale of her stake in OneTaste were proceeds of the criminal forced labor conspiracy, as were funds held in Daedone and Cherwitz's seized bank accounts.
+Judge Gujarati granted the motion on March 18, 2026.

+On March 30, 2026 Judge Gujarati sentenced Daedone to 9 years imprisonment and Cherwitz to over 6 years.
+At the sentencing hearing, Judge Gujarati said that Daedone "does not appear to be remorseful".

+As of March 2026 Daedone and Cherwitz are held at the Metropolitan Detention Center, Brooklyn while awaiting their permanent assignment.
 The Federal Bureau of Prisons lists Cherwitz as inmate register number 62735-510 and Daedone as inmate register number 63699-510.

-In a post-conviction hearing, the New York Times reported Judge Gujarati had denied Daedone and Cherwitz bail due to actions by OneTaste's publicists Engelmayer and Marcus Ratnathicam which she characterized as retaliation against government witnesses.
+Pursuit of executive clemency

+In remarks to the New York Times, Daedone's lawyer Jennifer Bonjean has stated that she would "exhaust all avenues to get my client released" and "would of course be hopeful the [Trump] administration would look at the case."
+Ellen Huet wrote that Daedone befriended prison activist Topeka Sam, an activist with ties to White House "pardon czar" Alice Marie Johnson.

+Attorney Alan Dershowitz told NBC News that he is lobbying the Trump administration to pardon the convicted OneTaste leaders.